Stackclash/5e-vault/5. Mechanics/Items/Sailors Omen Hhbh.md

 ## Effect:

-For 8 hours after using this herb, you are immune to poison damage and the poisoned condition.
+For 8 hours after using this herb, you are immune to poison damage and the [[/5.
+Mechanics/Rules/Conditions.md#poisoned\|poisoned]] condition.

 *Source: Hamund's Herbalism Handbook p.
 29*